 In addition to the distribution to corporate and franchised stores, Sobeys provides wholesale distribution of a full range of products and services to over 8,000 retail stores and independent wholesale accounts.
-Sobeys' wholesale business is operated as TRA Atlantic in Atlantic Canada, Sobeys in Québec, Lumsden Brothers in Ontario and Macdonalds Consolidated in Western Canada, and includes a small number of "Cash & Carry" wholesale outlets in the West and Atlantic provinces to supply certain convenience store operators.
+Sobeys' wholesale business is operated as Sobeys Wholesale in Atlantic Canada, Ontario and Western Canada and Sobeys Ventes en gros in Québec, and includes a small number of "Cash & Carry" wholesale outlets in the West and Atlantic provinces to supply certain convenience store operators.